dspeyer/ritualEngine/widgets/Histogram.md

 form a histogram.
 Each participant is represented by a photo they already uploaded, or, if not available, a yellow circle.

+We use the uploaded photos (from a previous photocollage) and not the user avatars for two reasons:

+1) They're rectangles, not circles
+2) This way we don't have to disambiguate multi-participant browsers

 ## Parameters

   * widget: "Histogram",